lzim/mtl/blue/session01/s01_facilitator/mtl_session01_say.md

 **Let's get started!**

-## In-session Exercise (30 minutes): Team vision
+## In-session Exercise (30 minutes): Team Vision

 - We learn best when we seek to accomplish things that matter to us.
 Today we will clarify what we are trying to accomplish together with _Modeling to Learn_.
 This learning process will be something you commit to because it reflects a key part your own vision for care in this team.
 - Identifying a shared purpose can be deeply motivating.
 We want to identify a shared purpose about what we are trying to achieve as a team participating in _Modeling to Learn_.
 The team learning goal provides the focus and energy for committing to learning together over the coming weeks.
 We have limited time, so we want to identify what is most central to team learning goals and connect this to daily team care delivery.
 - Team learning is all about ‘alignment’ and getting people working in sync with one another to meet the needs of our Veteran patients.
 We will explore “what is” (retrospective data) and vision forward to “what we would like it to be” (future-oriented).
 - The goal is to move from “my vision” to “our vision” and to shift the paradigm towards how things could be done with shared decision-making.
 Together, the clinic team lead and facilitation team will explore “What can be done better?” in a way that reflects common team aspirations.

-### 1. Prior Team Learning Prompt (5 minutes)

-a.
-First, we want to set ground rules for our learning sessions.
-Think of a good learning experience in your team.
-It can be in a meeting or an informal exchange with a colleague.
+### 1. Think of a good learning experience in your team.
+(5 Minutes)

+a. **Try to think of a time when you had an “aha!”
+Something finally made sense, or you could finally do something you couldn’t before.** It can be in a meeting or an informal exchange with a colleague.
 It can be when you learned a clinic procedure, an idea for treatment with a difficult patient, or when a team member unlocked a mystery of CPRS for you.

-Try to think of a time when you had an “aha!”
-Something finally made sense, or you could finally do something you couldn’t before.
+b. **What were the characteristics of the experience?**

-b.
-Jot down on scratch paper what it was that made it a good learning experience.
-What were the characteristics of the experience?
-Compile a team list.
+c. **Jot down on scratch paper** what it was that made it a good learning experience.

+d. **Compile a team list.**

 - *Most likely the following are true:*
   - The learning was hands-on and experiential.